mikelindberg/Cloud-workshops/Lab2.1/README.md

 4. The **connectionString** variable should get the value from your IoT Hub/ Shared access policies/ service / connection string primary key

+5. Under your Function go to View Files and add a new file called project.json
-Make sure that the content of the file is like below
+6. Copy the content below to the project.json file

 ```json
 {